Ke'Bryan Hayes Player Props: Pirates vs. Dodgers

-Ke'Bryan Hayes -- hitting .317 in his past 10 games -- will be in action for the Pittsburgh Pirates versus the Los Angeles Dodgers, with Noah Syndergaard on the mound, on April 25 at 6:35 PM ET.
+On Wednesday, Ke'Bryan Hayes (batting .333 in his past 10 games) and the Pittsburgh Pirates face the Los Angeles Dodgers, whose starting pitcher will be Tony Gonsolin.
+First pitch is at 6:35 PM ET.

-He had a one-hit showing in his previous game (1-for-4) against the Reds.
+He racked up two hits (going 2-for-5 with a double and two RBI) in his last appearance against the Dodgers.

 Ke'Bryan Hayes Game Info & Props vs. the Dodgers